 All women will be offered ultrasound scans of their baby at around 12 and 20 weeks.
 Some women will need extra scans later in the pregnancy for several reasons, such as checking the baby’s growth.
 Ultrasound scanning has been used extensively in pregnancy and is accepted to be safe.
 Prior to attending, please try to have a full bladder by drinking 1-2 pints of water/squash about 1 hour before your scan time.

 Dating scan at around 12 weeks

 This is a basic scan to check your baby’s heartbeat and development.
 This scan also measures the baby and estimates how many weeks pregnant you are.
-The dates obtained from the scan will be used to calculate your baby’s due date (also known as the Estimated Date of Delivery – EDD).
+If you are more than 8 weeks pregnant this is an accurate calculation, and will be used to estimate the date your baby is due to be born (known as estimated date of delivery or EDD).

-This scan is carried out between 11+2 weeks and 14+1 weeks and measures the amount of fluid lying under the skin at the back of your baby’s neck and combines this result with results from blood samples, your age, weight, weeks of pregnancy, family origin and whether you smoke into a computer programme at the laboratory to work out the risk (chance) figure for Down’s Syndrome, Edwards syndrome and Patau’s syndrome.
+This scan is carried out between 11+2 weeks and 14+1 weeks and measures the amount of fluid lying under the skin at the back of your baby’s neck and combines this result with results from blood samples, your age, weight, weeks of pregnancy, family origin and whether you smoke into a computer programme at the laboratory to work out the risk (chance) figure for Down’s Syndrome.

 Structural (anomaly) scan (18+6 to 20 weeks)